 You can also put it in a saucepan and reheat it on the stove top over medium-low heat.

 - use a block of cheese and shred it yourself.
-You will get a smoother and creamier sauce.
+You will get a smoother and creamier sauce and the natural flavors will shine.

 - make sure you cook the flour and butter for at least a minute to cook out the raw flour flavor or your sauce will have a chalky taste.